-- If you think you might need to seek professional advice to help you better assist your friend or family member, it is important to let them know that you might do this.
-Reassure them that you can discuss the situation with the professional organisation without revealing their name or any identifying details.
+- If you think you might need to seek professional advice to help you better assist your friend or family member, it is important to let them know you might do this.
+Reassure them you can discuss the situation with a professional organisation without revealing their name or any identifying details.

-- Remain their friend even if they continue to stay in the relationship.
-At the same time remind them that everyone has the right to live free from violence.
+- Remain committed to the relationship you have with them regardless of their choices.
+At the same time, remind them everyone has the right to live free from violence.
 If they want to go to a refuge or safe place, support them to do so.
-If they are in immediate danger, call the police on 000 (Triple Zero).
+If they are in immediate danger, call the police on Triple Zero (000).

 If they do not want to talk, express your concern for them anyway.
 Tell them that domestic and family violence is never okay, they have done nothing to deserve or cause it, and it is not their fault.
 You need to reassure them that you will stand by them, and be ready to talk or help, when they ask.

-However, ending any relationship is difficult, including those where domestic and family violence is occurring.
+Ending any relationship is difficult and where domestic and family violence is occurring it can be very risky.
 There may be a number of reasons why a victim feels they cannot leave a violent relationship.
 They may:

 - fear for their life, the lives of their children or family following a threat from the perpetrator

 - believe they have nowhere to go or that they will be found wherever they go